custom-app/ngx-customapp-sdk/README.md

 - An http request with user credentials is being sent.
 - An http response with JWT tokens and maybe the user info is received.
 - JWT tokens being saved and included in headers of every request (except explicitly stated).
-- Th user can logout, logout from every device, may be change an account back and fourth.
+- Th user can logout, logout from every device, may be change an account back and forth.
 - After a logout the socket is not closed.
 The socket does not depend on an account info.

 ### Pattern 4 "Auth before an authorized socket"